• Skip to main content

 Ignorance Is Bliss (Sometimes)

 Yes, the world is a mess.
-But stepping away from the noise doesn’t mean you’re disengaging—it means you’re refuelling.
+But stepping away from the noise doesn’t mean you’re disengaging.
+It means you’re refuelling.
 Taking a few hours (or days) to focus on birdsong, mossy trails, and campfire crackles is not selfish.
 It’s maintenance.
 Because when you return, you’ll be clearer, calmer, and maybe even a little more hopeful.

 Woman wading into the ocean on a Canadian East Coast beach, embracing nature and summer travel in Canada